 And I must say, I'm impressed.
 This is by far the most developer-friendly development platform I've ever seen.
 It's main advantages : It's simple.
+The hardware is very simple and uses standard, commonly available components.
+Howie m » Amateur CNC mill show and tell.
 Friday, November 19, 2010 Amateur CNC mill show and tell Thought I’d have a go at something a bit mechanical for a change.

 There are many software and hardware layers are involved in the process, and each of these layers offers nearly endless options to choose from… CAM software, controller software, steppers vs. servos and their torque specs, power supplies, motor controllers, breakout boards, encoders, etc. not to mention the mechanical modifications to the manual mill.